tech-ticks/DreamNexus/README.md

 To use this, you need a decrypted and extracted copy of the game.
 If your console has the update installed, you'll need the updated executable.

+## Licensing

+The UI project (`SkyEditor.UI`) is based on [SkyTemple](https://github.com/SkyTemple/skytemple) and licensed under GPLv3.
+All other all components including the core library and CLI are licensed under the MIT license.

 ## Building

 This is in the early stages of development, so you'll need to import the [skyeditor NuGet feed](https://dev.azure.com/project-pokemon/Sky%20Editor/_packaging?_a=feed&feed=skyeditor%40Local):